Gothic Spider Web Ring — .925 Sterling Silver with Gold Spider

 SKU: 2905

-Three tiny skulls stare out from the silver web — each one carved with hollow eye sockets and separated jaws, locked in place between polished strands.
+A cluster of tiny skulls stares out from the silver web — hollow eye sockets carved deep, each one locked in place between polished strands.
 That's the detail that stops people.
 The gothic spider web ring is cast in solid .925 sterling silver, 18 grams of dark storytelling wrapped around your finger.
-A 14k gold-plated spider sits at the center, legs stretched across the web, contrasting warm gold against cold oxidized silver.
+A 14k gold-plated spider crawls across the web, legs stretched over the strands, contrasting warm gold against cold oxidized silver.
 A small dangling chain adds movement below the face — a subtle touch that catches light when your hand shifts.

 Wear This If